LOADING ...

 You need to open your eyes

-You need something to make it
+You need something to it known

 That it's you and no one that owns

-spot that yer standing
+That spot that yer

-That space that you're
+That space that sitting

-the world ain't got you beat
+That the world got you beat

-That it got you licked
+it ain't got you licked

-Times you might get
+you might get kicked

-You something special all right
+You need special all right

 You need something special to you hope

-On some windy corner 'round a wide-angled
+On windy corner 'round a wide-angled curve

 With half-wit comedian on it

-And you it's funny
+And you thinks funny

 And it in the seats of a supper club

-And it ain't in no cardboard-box
+And it in no cardboard-box house

-Or down any star's blouse
+Or down any movie blouse

 And it ain't in the dime store dummies or bubblegum

-That come knockin' and tappin' in Christmas
+That come knockin' and in Christmas wrappin'

-Sayin' "Ain't I and ain't I cute?
+Sayin' "Ain't I pretty and I cute?

 Look at my skin shine, at my skin glow